-Perhaps.
+For the woman, maybe.
 There are case reports of women who developed severe side effects while taking metoclopramide during pregnancy which required them to be admitted to a hospital for treatment.
-In these reports, two women developed movement disorders (known as tardive dyskinesia) and two other women developed intermittent porphyria (a condition that affects the body’s ability to make red blood cells) which led to psychiatric conditions.
+In these reports, 2 women developed movement disorders (known as tardive dyskinesia) and 2 other women developed intermittent porphyria (a condition that affects the body’s ability to make red blood cells) which led to psychiatric conditions.
 All reports showed that these women got well with treatment and went on to have healthy newborns.
+These reports do not tell us how often this may occur during pregnancy and more studies are needed.
 If you are taking metoclopramide tell your healthcare provider about any changes in your mood or any movement disorders such as lip smacking, jerky eye movements, or jerky limb movements.

 Can I breastfeed while taking metoclopramide?

-There is little information on the use of metoclopramide during breastfeeding.
-However, it has been shown that while metoclopramide can cross into the breastmilk, most reports have not listed any side effects in the nursing infants.
+Most likely.
+There is limited information on the use of metoclopramide during breastfeeding.
+Metoclopramide can cross into the breast milk.
+While most reports have not listed any side effects in the nursing infants, it has not been well studied.
 If your baby was to experience side effects, it would most likely be stomach discomfort and gas.
 Metoclopramide use while breastfeeding might increase your chance for post-partum depression.
 Any changes in your mood should be reported to your healthcare provider.

 Is it true that metoclopramide can increase the amount of milk that I make?

-There have some small studies looking at whether metoclopramide increases or causes milk production.
-One study found that metoclopramide use could slightly increase the amount of milk produced while a similar study found that it did not increase milk production at all.
-If you are having trouble with milk production, research shows that working with a lactation consultant may be the most helpful in increasing your breastmilk production.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+There are some small studies that looked at whether metoclopramide increases or causes milk production.
+One study found that metoclopramide use could slightly increase the amount of milk produced while a similar study found that it did not increase milk production.
+If you are having trouble with milk production, working with a lactation consultant may be the most helpful in increasing your breastmilk production.
+Be sure to talk to your health care provider about all of your breastfeeding questions.

 What if the father of the baby takes metoclopramide?